fsprojects/FAKE/help/create-nuget-package.md

 `@copyright@` | `Copyright`
-`@dependencies@` | a combination of `Dependencies` and `DependenciesByFramework` `@references@` | a combination of `References` and `ReferencesByFramework`
+`@dependencies@` | a combination of `Dependencies` and `DependenciesByFramework` `@references@` | a combination of `References` and `ReferencesByFramework` `@files@` | a list of source, target, and exclude strings for files to be included in the nuget package

 ## Setting up the build script